kelscahill/cahillscreative/wp-content/plugins/threewp-broadcast/readme.txt

 If your products have variations, a product image gallery, you want to sync stock, you want to sync orders, need the attribute taxonomies to be synced, you'll be wanting the <a href="https://broadcast.plainviewplugins.com/addon/woocommerce/">WooCommerce add-on</a>.

 == Changelog ==

+= 52.03 20260325 =

+* Fix: Prevent PHP timeouts during Broadcast Data maintenance checks by chunking the checks more efficiently.
+Thanks to mj@networker.de for the patch and testing.
+* Dev: Add ->existing_child_post in the broadcasting_data to help the modify_post action see how the existing child post looks.
+* Dev: Fix proper display of custom fields in view post info maintenance check.

 = 52.02 20260207 =